Aida Álvarez

-Aída M. Álvarez (born 1950) is a Puerto Rican businesswoman, journalist and politician.
+Aída M. Álvarez (born 1950) is an American businesswoman, journalist, and politician.
 She previously served as the 20th Administrator of the Small Business Administration under President Bill Clinton from 1997 to 2001.
 A member of the Democratic Party, Álvarez was the first Hispanic and Latino American woman ever to serve in a presidential cabinet.

 Early years

-Alvarez was born in Aguadilla, Puerto Rico into a family of modest economical means, who despite their hardships always encouraged her to pursue her dreams.
+Alvarez was born in Aguadilla, Puerto Rico, into a family of modest economic means who, despite their hardships, always encouraged her to pursue her dreams.
 After she received her primary education in Puerto Rico, her family moved to New York City in hopes of improving their economic situation.
 In New York, she attended high school and participated in a program called "ASPIRA".
 "ASPIRA" was founded by Dr. Antonia Pantoja and has helped disadvantaged children, especially girls, gain the leadership skills and knowledge required to go to college.

-Álvarez applied and was accepted at Radcliffe College of Harvard University where in 1971 she earned her Bachelor of Arts degree, graduating cum laude.
+Álvarez applied and was accepted at Radcliffe College of Harvard University, where in 1971 she earned her Bachelor of Arts degree, graduating cum laude.
 During her student years, many people provided her with support.

 Journalist for the New York Post

 Álvarez began her career as a journalist for the New York Post and won a "Front Page Award".
-She later became a news reporter and news anchor for Metromedia Television (Channel Five) also in New York.
-In 1982, she won an Associated Press Award for Excellence and she was nominated for an Emmy Award for her reporting of guerilla activities in El Salvador.
+She later became a news reporter and news anchor for Metromedia Television (Channel Five), also in New York.
+In 1982, she won an Associated Press Award for Excellence, and she was nominated for an Emmy Award for her reporting of guerilla activities in El Salvador.

 Álvarez ventured into the banking business by becoming an investment banker at the First Boston Corporation and at Bear Stearns.
 As a public servant, she spent two years at the NYC Health and Hospitals Corp.
 She was also a commissioner on the New York City Charter Revision Commission and a member of the Mayor's (NYC) Committee on Appointments.
 In June 1993, Álvarez was named Director of the Office of Federal Housing Enterprise Oversight.
 She created a financial safety and soundness oversight program for Fannie Mae and Freddie Mac.